 Take your yucca plant cutting and place in it a cool, shady place for a few days.
 This will allow the cutting to dry out some and will encourage better rooting.

 Then place the yucca plant cutting in some potting soil.
 Put it in a place where is will get indirect light.
 The propagation of the yucca plant will be complete when the cutting grows roots, which happens in about three to four weeks.

 Planting yucca seed is another possible way to do yucca tree propagation.
 Yuccas grow easily from seed.

 You will get the best results planting yucca seed if you scar the seed first.
 Scarring the seed means that you gently rub the seed with some sandpaper or a file to “scar” the seed coating.

 After you do this, plant the seeds in a well draining potting mix, like a cactus mix.
-Plant the seeds 1 – 2 seed lengths deep in the soil.
+Plant the seeds one to two seed lengths deep in the soil.
 Place the plant in a sunny, warm place.
-Water the soil until you see seedlings in about 1 – 2 weeks.
+Water the soil until you see seedlings in about one to two weeks.
 If you do not see seedlings in this time, allow the soil to dry out completely and resume watering.